raisingcode/excelascode/README.md

 <br/>

 ## Backstory
-Excel As Code was concieved an a business need  on-prem sysadmins moving some vm to public cloud.
+Excel As Code was concieved workign with on-prem sysadmins moving some vm to public cloud.
 After several rounds or pitches on different was to start cloud native and with devops Excel as Code began as simple worksheet to help teams rapid add new vms and get them deployed .
 The main requirement  was to be able to create a list of vms and deploy them for in azure in without having the patience or deep understanding of devops and cloud migration best practices.
 The tool was hit for the team has been used with other departments as transitionary tool to create vms quick have the terraform need for config managment requirements in some enteprises

 # The why and the how...
 Many teams still require a way to deploy vms in bulk fashion.
 This is where the capability of excel as code comes .
 Spreadsheet will allow teams to